ejolly/pymer4/docs/installation.md

 conda install -c ejolly -c conda-forge pymer4
 ```

-Otherwise you can make a brand new environment called `pymer4` (which will also install a few other scientific Python libraries like `numpy` and `seaborn`) using:
+Otherwise you can create a new environment, which will also install a few other scientific Python libraries like `numpy` and `seaborn`; in the example below we name the new environment `pymer4`:

 ```bash
 conda create --n pymer4 -c ejolly -c conda-forge pymer4
 ```

-## Latest development release
+## Install development version

 This is release is synchronized to the latest state of the `main` branch on Github.
 It may contain upcoming fixes, but undiscovered bugs as well.